 Childhood Trauma Part 1 – 101 on Trauma

-Community discrimination and generational trauma as well as bullying, separation from a primary caregiver and medical trauma were left out of the original list of ACES but can also have profound effects on a child’s wellbeing.
+Community discrimination and generational trauma, as well as bullying, separation from a primary caregiver and medical trauma were left out of the original list of ACES but can also have profound effects on a child’s wellbeing.

 A Very Short Primer on Attachment

 When the attachment is not secure, dysregulation of emotions may occur—explosive episodes such as mentioned above are an example of what can happen when a child is dysregulated.
+And the child is much more at risk for mental health issues and substance use problems, and may be unable to nurture healthy relationships.

 Sensory Challenges